-Many people assume that toxic relationships are doomed, but that isn’t always the case.
+Many people assume toxic relationships are doomed, but that isn’t always the case.

 The deciding factor?
 Both partners must want to change, Manly says.
-“If only one partner is invested in creating healthy patterns, there is —unfortunately — little likelihood that change will occur,” she explains.
+“If only one partner is invested in creating healthy patterns, there is — unfortunately — little likelihood that change will occur.”

-Here are a few other signs that you might be able to work things out.
+A few signs you might be able to work things out together:

 Willingness to invest